NameCoach/gpdb-client/README.md

 # Gpdb Client

-The gem is a simple wrapper around NameCoach GPDB (General Pronunciation Database) API.
+The gem is a simple wrapper around NameCoach GPDB (General Pronunciation Database) Web API.
-It is useful to external developers who wish to add NameCoach services to an application.
+You can use this to quickly and easily add NameCoach services to an application's back end services.

-For more information on NameCoach GPDB APi, you can visit [documentation page](https://namecoachgpdb.docs.apiary.io/#).
+For more information on NameCoach GPDB APi, you can visit [the documentation page](https://namecoachgpdb.docs.apiary.io/#).

 - [Installation](#installation)
 - [Usage](#usage)